Delete the data.

 UK GDPR requires permanent erasure on request.

-Every SRA-regulated firm lives with this structural conflict.
+Every regulated firm lives with this structural conflict.
 Accounts Rules mandate audit trails that can withstand seven years of scrutiny.
 Article 17 of UK GDPR mandates erasure on client request.
 Under conventional architecture, you can satisfy one or the other.
 Not both.

 Encrypt.
 Chain.
 Erase.